Disability benefit programs Illinois.

 Health care, medical benefits and insurance may be provided by Healthcare and Family Services, or HFS.
-This is offered for residents that are blind, have a permanent disability, or are over the age of 65.
+This is offered for residents that are blind, have a permanent disability, that are handicapped or are over the age of 65.
 There are income and asset limits in place that need to be met by applicants.
 This health care is sometimes referred to as Aid to the Aged, Blind, or Disabled (AABD) medical benefits.

 Illinois will provide the disabled with access to a comprehensive healthcare program.
 The state can help pay for prescription drugs, doctor visits, hospital care, emergency room coverage, durable medical equipment, long term care, and other healthcare services.
 Aid is also offered to qualified immigrants.
 Learn more at a Illinois Department of Human Services Family Community Resource Center or call 1-800-842-1461.